 There are several cautions relating to sample selection biases.
 Firstly, we lack headquarters' financial statement, since headquarters only reported the consolidated financial statements at the bank-level.
 Secondly, we excluded several banks due to frequent errors and missing values.
 For example, since there were a lot of errors and missing values in the loan and deposit data of Canadia bank, we excluded Canadia bank.
-Likewise, we excluded ABA from our analysis of loan currencies since only 2 percent of ABA branches reported the currency composition of loans.4) Since UCB only provided us with data for the consolidated.
+Likewise, we excluded ABA from our analysis of loan currencies since only 2 percent of ABA branches reported the currency composition of loans.6 Since UCB only provided us with data for the consolidated financial statements of all branches, we also excluded UCB.

-4) We retained ABA in the analysis on deposits.

-ed financial statements of all branches, we also excluded UCB.
 Thirdly, we excluded some branches that reported no loans or no deposits.
-Table 2 shows the final sample which we used in the analysis of bank loans, and Table 3 shows the final samples for deposits.5) Finally, since we did not collect the financial statements from all branches, the results of branch-level analyses could be different
+Table 2 shows the final sample which we used in the analysis of bank loans, and Table 3 shows the final samples for deposits.7 Finally, since we did not collect the financial statements from all branches, the results of branch-level analyses could be different from the results of analysis on the consolidated financial statements.
+However, we expect that the branch-level analysis will not produce huge differences, since we collected a large sample of branch-level financial statements.